qureai/qureai.github.io/_posts/2017-11-24-ai-radiology-interview-dr-m-biviji.md

 ### How do you see Artificial Intelligence in radiology evolving in the future?

-In the future radiologists and radiographers could be replaced by intelligent machines.
-CT and MRI machines of the future would be embedded with AI programs capable of modifying scanning protocols on the fly depending on the disease process initially identified.
+In the future, radiologists and radiographers could be replaced by intelligent machines.
+CT and MRI machines of the future would be embedded with AI programs capable of modifying scanning protocols on the fly, depending on the disease process initially identified.
 Highly accurate automated reports would be produced almost instantly.
 Machines would prognosticate, identify as yet unknown imaging patterns associated with diseases and may also uncover new diseases.

 There will be objectivity to the radiology reports with personal bias of the radiologist no longer a factor.
 Remote and isolated areas of the world will have an equal access to the best diagnostic information.
 Coupled with this would be better machine navigation during surgeries or probably even complete robotic surgery based on the imaging patterns identified with AI.
 Through it all, I believe that radiologists will continue to reinvent themselves.